 Because of the uniqueness and possible hazards of the museum, here are my best tips for visiting:

-- Buy Tickets Online: They do not currently have specific day/time reservations but buying your ticket online can save you time in a line that can get very long as they only have a couple ticket windows.
-Admission is $16 for anyone 3 and up.
+- Buy Tickets Online: They do not currently have specific day/time reservations but buying your ticket online can save you time in a line as well as admission is a little cheaper.
+Admission is $18 online and $20 on site for anyone 3 and up.
 The rooftop is an additional $8.
 Pinball hall is an extra $6 for all day play.

-- Avoid Peak Times: Visit on a weekday or on a weekend visit early or late.
-We waited inline for 30 minutes at opening to get in.
-Later on the line was well over an hour.
+- Avoid Peak Times: Visit on a weekday or on a weekend visit early or late if possible to avoid crowds.

 - Parking: The official lot is right in front of the museum and costs $10 (currently credit only).
 Another $10 lot is right across the street or you can use meters.
 Leave no valuables in you car.